 Ceilings fans are cool (you see what I did there?).
 They don’t actually decrease the temperature of a room, but since they circulate the air, they can make a room feel 3 or 4 degrees cooler.
 This would typically mean thermostats could be set a few degrees higher which, in turn, could potentially lower the utility bill.
 Yet few hotels, least of all chains, have ceiling fans in their rooms.
 What’s up with that?

 As it turns out, there are multiple reasons why most hotels don’t have ceiling fans, and, not surprisingly, most boil down to the cost.

 Many hotel rooms don’t even have lights in the ceiling, partially because of the extra time and cost it would incur to install each one.
 The same goes for ceiling fans.

 Also, if you don’t install a ceiling fan correctly, it can have an uneven spin that (A) is annoying to listen to and (B) puts unnecessary wear on the motor, which brings us to…

 Because they move, ceiling fans run the risk of motors burning out.
 The blades are also relatively fragile, so it would be easy for something (a thrown towel, something hung from the blades, etc.) to knock a blade out of place or even entirely off.
-So upkeep/repair/replacement are potentially costly factors.
+So upkeep/repair/replacement is potentially costly factors.

-Effect on utility bills
+Influences on utility bills